 All events must also comply with discipline safety and medical rules as set out in the discipline rules.

 Article 154: Traffic Management

-1. All ESNZ events that have a direct or indirect impact on traffic must have a traffic management plan in place for their event.
+All ESNZ events that have a direct or indirect impact on traffic must have a traffic management plan, approved by the relevant authority, in place for their event.

 Article 155: Police Vetting